MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## Azure Active Directory

-To allow users to login to MyGet using their Azure Active Directory account, enable the Azure Active Directory authentication module.
+To allow users to sign in to MyGet using their Azure Active Directory account, enable the Azure Active Directory authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for Azure Active Directory**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your Microsoft Azure Portal account and open the **[Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)** blade.
+* Sign in to your Microsoft Azure Portal account and open the **[Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)** blade.
 * Under **App registrations**, click the **New application registration** button.
 * In the *Name* field, enter an application name (e.g. *MyGet*).
 * Under **Application type**, click **Web app / API**.